Amiga is my novel that takes you from the early days of the personal computer industry in the 1980s to a critical time in our recent history.

 You can also find copies of Amiga at the Barnes and Noble at the Irvine Spectrum.

-Check out these stellar reviews for Amiga:
+Check out these stellar reviews:

 “Loved the book.
 Mathew Stern has obvious talent in formulating characters and keeping the reader’s interest in turning the next page.
 I couldn’t put it down!”

 “As Laura explains, in the burgeoning 80’s tech world, “We were pioneers in a pristine, unexplored wilderness before we paved it over with an information superhighway.
 The Amiga made me feel like anything was possible…” That feeling of possibility is one of the novel’s great redemptive qualities and will make me consider the novel long after I return it to my shelf.”

 “The character development was solid and the timeline flipping was clear and easy to follow.
 I was left wanting to know what was going to happen to the protagonist chapter after chapter…”

 —Jeremy on Goodreads

 “Mr. Stern delivers a woman’s empowerment book that is also a techie’s dream.”